dsleo/dsleo.github.io/_posts/2026-01-12-the-adjoint.md

 What do you do after interviewing so many mathematicians to understand how [their practice is evolving](https://dsleo.github.io/maths/2025/12/12/mathematicians-future.html)?
 After listening to them describe the newly discovered tools they have come to love[^1], alongside their long-standing frustrations?

+This post describes the first prototype of The Adjoint, an open-source, AI-assisted workspace designed to support the way mathematicians explore, organize, and iterate on mathematical work.

+## Base Case: My Mathematical Trajectory
 I could not help feeling that my professional trajectory was finally starting to make sense.
 I began as an apprentice mathematician, playing with commutative diagrams and categorification.
 Later, I joined a data analytics company called [Dataiku](https://www.dataiku.com/), an early startup at the time, back in 2015, whose product was an end-to-end collaborative platform designed to democratize access to machine learning.

 <figure style="text-align: center;">